 Distillation is one of the oldest methods of separating substances.
 This technology was developed further into the more efficient steam distillation, which provides more secure, quicker and more reproducible results for the same range of samples.
 The capacity of substances to be separated out using steam is utilised in many analytical areas to determine the quality or quantity of these substances.

 In food analysis, the content of volatile basic nitrogen compounds is used to determine the freshness of fish and fish products.
 The SO2 content in food and beverages must be monitored for compliance with statutory maximum limits.
+In foods such as dried fruits, wine and shrimps, sulphur dioxide is used as a presverative and must be determined accordingly.
 In wine laboratories, the alcohol content in alcoholic drinks and the SO2 and sulphite content are analysed as part of the labelling requirements.
 The content of volatile acids is an important parameter for the taste of the wine.
 In beer production, the concentration of vicinal diketones is used to assess the fermentation process and the taste of beer.
 In environmental analysis, ammonium content, the phenol index and the cyanide content (concentration of hydrogen cyanide) are determined in soils and water.
 With aminoplastic adhesives, the formaldehyde content determines the effectiveness of the glues.
 For wood materials, the formaldehyde content is used to classify the materials in accordance with the statutory emission limits.

 Steam distillation with subsequent titration provides a quantitative result in the quickest, most direct way.
 The collected distillate is counter-titrated immediately after distillation by adding the titration solution and the result is calculated.